 Foreign observers are now debating what could result from a period of sustained unrest.
 Many foreign governments are concerned that a breakdown in law and order in Syria could lead to civil war or sectarian conflict inside Syria or embolden Sunni Islamist groups to carry out operations against foreign targets.
 Other observers also are concerned that Syrian weaponry, including advanced surface-to-air missiles, advanced anti-tank weapons, or chemical weapons, could fall into the hands of terrorist groups.
 Israel, which has grown accustomed to having a familiar enemy in the form of the current Syrian regime, may fear that the overthrow of President Asad would lead to a power vacuum and would possibly compel it to increase its force posture on its northern front at a time when Israel is already having to reconsider its defense strategy vis-à-vis Egypt and facing more rocket attacks from Gaza.
 There is also uncertainty surrounding how Iran or Hezbollah in Lebanon will react to threats against the Asad regime, their ally.
-Syrian opposition groups in Europe and the United States have been spreading rumors of Hezbollah fighters quelling protests inside Syria, though these reports remain unconfirmed.
 Some U.S. reports suggest that the Iranian government has provided some logistical support to the Asad government.
-According to one unnamed official, "There are 'very strong indications' that Iran is helping the
+According to one unnamed official, "There are 'very strong indications' that Iran is helping the Syrians crack down on protesters with advice on how to track or block their Internet use, training on how to put down demonstrations and the supply of riot control equipment."

-&lt;sup>12 Some protestors have been cautious to portray their movement as nationalist and cross-sectarian.
+&lt;sup>21 Some protestors have been cautious to portray their movement as nationalist and cross-sectarian.
 In one march through the coastal town of Banias, crowds chanted "Not Sunni, not Allawi.
 Freedom is what we all want."
 However, if majority-Alawite units are found to be committing atrocities against Sunni protestors, an increase in sectarian tension may be inevitable despite protestor efforts to the contrary.

-&lt;sup>13 Some Israelis believe that a democratic Syria is in Israel's interest.
+&lt;sup>22 Some Israelis believe that a democratic Syria is in Israel's interest.
 According to President Shimon Peres, "I believe that finally a democratic system in Syria is our best bet for the future."